33 BEST Places to Visit in BC (British Columbia)

 It’s where the ocean meets the land and the valleys seem to always be shrouded in a light mist.
 Where spectacular fjords, pristine rainforests and a wide variety of wildlife species share space in a vast wide-open space.

-This is the Great Bear Rainforest and its part of the biggest coastal temperate rainforest on earth and one of the best places to visit in British Columbia.
-Admire incredible scenery, embark on guided experiences with local Indigenous guides, watch for whales offshore, go fishing for salmon in the raging rivers, kayak along the coast and hike the many trails.
+This is the Great Bear Rainforest, part of the biggest coastal temperate rainforest on earth and one of the best places to visit in British Columbia.
+Admire incredible scenery, embark on guided experiences with local Indigenous guides, watch for whales offshore, go fishing for salmon in the raging rivers, kayak along the coast, and hike the many trails.

 There are so many ways to enjoy this spectacular place that is virtually untouched by the modern world.